Table of contents

 I decided instead to walk on the blue marked path back to Štrbské Pleso.

-1 some sources claim the name Kriváň stems from the Celtic word for rock; what can very well be for there are further mountains in Slovakia with a similar name (in the Malá Fatra you’ll find the Malý Kriváň mountain)
+1 some sources claim the name Kriváň stems from the Celtic word for rock; what can very well be for there are other mountains in Slovakia bearing a similar name (in the Malá Fatra you’ll find a mountain called Malý Kriváň, for instance)

 Predné Solisko, October 2